bytn-team/byt/doc/init.md

     contrib/init/bytnd.conf:       Upstart service configuration file
     contrib/init/bytnd.init:       CentOS compatible SysV style init script

-1. Service User
+Service User
 ---------------------------------

-All three Linux startup configurations assume the existence of a "bytncore" user and group.
+All three Linux startup configurations assume the existence of a "bytn" user and group.
 They must be created before attempting to use these scripts.
-The OS X configuration assumes bytnd will be set up for the current user.
+The macOS configuration assumes bytnd will be set up for the current user.

-2. Configuration
+Configuration
 ---------------------------------

 At a bare minimum, bytnd requires that the rpcpassword setting be set